Boris Ryzhy: Legacy

 Since his death in 2001, his poetry has been lauded and added to the canon of Russian poets.
-Many of his poems and collections have been added to the volumes of essential literature in the last several years, and he has gained huge popularity for his verse, which is at times vulgar and swaggering, at times formally masterful and reminiscent of Russia's Silver Age.
-Through his short, poignant lyrics he crafted a persona of post-Soviet delinquency and despair.
+Many of his poems and collections have been added to the volumes of essential literature in the last several years, and he has gained huge popularity for his verse.
 His own depression and addiction to alcohol figure prominently.
 He was from the intelligentsia class, and had an impressive education in geology and nuclear geophysics and published many scientific papers.

 Curiously, his reputation has been slow to grow outside of Russia.
 Following his death, a few translations have appeared in English, Italian, German, Dutch and Spanish.
 In 2024, several of his poems were included in Buenos Aires Poetry n°1, in Russian, English and Spanish.

 Aliona van der Horst made the documentary Boris Ryzhy in 2009, and has received several awards including the Best Feature Documentary at the Edinburgh International Film Festival 2009.

 Belarusian post-punk band Molchat Doma adapted the lyrics for their 2018 song Судно ("Bedpan"), from Ryzhy's poem Эмалированное судно ("Enameled Bedpan").